-IE QQ Review Purpose & Process
+IE QQ Review Results Fall 2019

 The Integrative Experience (IE) was put into place six years ago, and the Gen Ed Council is conducting an IE QQ Review Process to determine the current status of the requirement.
 This includes gathering information about the range of IE options available and the extent to which those options align with the requirements of the Integrative Experience (as outlined below).